7.1 Binary tree¶

 2. Complete binary tree¶

-As shown in Figure 7-5, a complete binary tree has only the bottom level nodes not fully filled, and the bottom level nodes are filled as far left as possible.
+As shown in Figure 7-5, a complete binary tree is a binary tree where only the nodes in the bottom level are not completely filled, and the nodes in the bottom level are filled from left to right as much as possible.
+Please note that a perfect binary tree is also a complete binary tree.

 Figure 7-5 Complete binary tree